kcartlidge/ng/README.md

     - Max length, primary key flag, sortable/filterable
   - Extra constructors
     - Construct from on a *pgx* row
-    - Construct from a HTTP POST
+    - Construct from an HTTP POST
   - Column attributes for JSON, SQL, display, and slug
   - Validation based on SQL column length
-- A connection class
+- A connection package

-(*More functionality and a link to sample output is incoming.*)
+- A package of strongly-typed repositories
+- A `README.md` detailing what the repo contains
+- An emergency SQL script to recreate the entities
+  - Comments, constraints, keys, defaults, and more

+There's [an example of the generated code](./_example) in the `_example` folder.

+### IMPORTANT note about 'go.mod'

+As the API code is not yet committed, the `go.mod` is provided as a courtesy.
+It stops the currently-generated code being seen as broken when opened in an IDE.

+In order to make use of it, the generated `go.mod` and `go.sum` should be deleted.
+This is because the module path should be inherited from the enclosing API/app.

 ### Sample generated folder structure